 Like a lot of my fellow gamers, I've been marked forever by the soundtracks of the games I played.
-I'm a musician at heart and I can play the guitar, so I rearrange video game music to make it sound as if a rock band was performing it.
-It's my own way of thanking all the talented composers that originally created it.
+I'm a musician and I can play the guitar, so sometimes I rearrange video game music to make it sound as if a rock band was performing it.
+It's my own way of paying my respects to those talented composers that originally created it.

 You can read more about CarboHydroM's story here.